Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-It may take a little research to know which apps will work best for your business.
-However, once you have the right tools, you’ll be ready to succeed.
+It may take a little research to determine which apps will work best for your business.
+But once you find the right combination, your smartphone becomes a powerful, portable command center for everything you do.

 Did You Know?Did you know

-“Over the past 25 years, I’d grown frustrated using too many different systems of record in the workplace, spending unnecessary time trying to find pieces of information,” he explained.
-“I realized that instead of needing in-depth access to the various back-end systems, software and applications at all times, what mattered was having snippets of information readily accessible to me.
-Essentially, having a one-minute experience through an app on my mobile device was much more productive than sifting through multiple systems on a desktop.”
+“Over the past 25 years, I’d grown frustrated using too many different systems of record in the workplace, spending unnecessary time trying to find pieces of information,” Scarlat said.
+“I realized that instead of needing in-depth access to the various back-end systems, software and applications at all times, what mattered was having snippets of information readily accessible to me.”

 What are the cons of using your smartphone to run your business?